 Long-Term Equity Incentives.
 The Company's Long-Term Equity Incentive Program serves to reward executive performance that successfully executes the Company's long-term business strategy and builds stockholder value.
 The program allows for the awarding of options and stock appreciation rights, restricted stock and performance units.
 The Long-Term Equity Incentive Program encourages participants to focus on long-term Company performance and provides an opportunity for executive officers and certain designated key employees to increase their ownership stake in the Company through grants of the Company's Class A Common Stock.
-The Company maintains the Hub Group, Inc. 1996 Long-Term Incentive Plan, 1997 Long-Term Incentive Plan, 1999 Long-Term Incentive Plan and the Hub Group, Inc. 2002 Long-Term Incentive Plan.
+The Company maintains the Hub Group, Inc. 1996 Long-Term Incentive Plan, 1997 Long-Term Incentive Plan, 1999 Long-Term Incentive Plan.

-For the last few years, the Company has made an annual grant of restricted stock to its executive officers with a three year vesting period.
+For the last few years, the Company has made an annual grant of restricted stock to its executive officers.
 The size of this grant was determined with the help of our outside compensation consultant and was generally designed to be competitive with the Compensation Peer Group.
 In October 2005, our Compensation Committee discussed the proposed restricted stock grants which would be part of the 2006 executive compensation package.
 After considering these grants, our Compensation Committee approved the grants in late December 2005.
 Starting with this December 2005 grant, our Compensation Committee agreed to keep the number of shares generally fixed for three years so that executives, like stockholders, will be directly impacted by changes in our stock price.
 For the 2007 compensation package and future years, our Compensation Committee decided to make the annual restricted stock grants in early January rather than in late December.
-For grants made in 2007 and prior years the restricted stock vested over a period of three years.
+For grants made in 2007 and prior years the restricted stock will vest over a period of three years.
 For grants made in 2008, the restricted stock will vest over a period of five years.

 In conducting the compensation review at the end of 2005, our outside consultants and our Compensation Committee discussed the need for a substantial long-term incentive grant to motivate superior long-term performance.
 After discussing this issue for some time, on May 22, 2006, our Compensation Committee granted performance units to certain of our executive officers.
-In order for these performance units to be earned and converted to restricted stock on a one for one basis, Hub Group's combined operating income for 2006, 2007 and 2008 (the "Performance Period") must total \$254.7 million (the "Performance Target").
-The Performance Target was set at a level that required Hub Group to grow its operating income by 24% each year compounded annually.
-No restricted stock will be awarded and the performance units will be canceled and forfeited should we fail to meet the Performance Target.
-If our Performance Target is met, but Hub Group's operating income for the Performance Period does not meet or exceed \$283 million, the performance units will be earned, subject to our Compensation Committee having the right to reduce to less than 100% the percentage of performance units earned.
-The \$283 million of combined operating income requires us to grow our operating income by 30% annually over this three year period.
-If our operating income for the Performance Period equals or exceeds \$283 million, then the performance units will be fully earned and not subject to a downward adjustment by the Compensation Committee.
-Should the executive officers receive restricted stock under this program, this restricted stock will be granted in early 2009 and then vests ratably as of the first business day of January in each of 2010, 2011 and 2012 provided the officer remains an employee of Hub Group on each of these vesting dates.
-The performance units are designed to incent and reward the management team for achieving superior operating income growth over this three year period.
+In order for these performance units to be earned and converted to restricted stock on a one for one basis, Hub Group's combined operating income for 2006, 2007 and 2008 (the "Performance Period") needed to total \$254.7 million (the "Performance Target").
+No restricted stock was to be awarded and the performance units were to be canceled and forfeited if we failed to meet the Performance Target.
+If our Performance Target was met, but Hub Group's operating income for the Performance Period did not meet or exceed \$283.0 million, the performance units were to be earned, subject to our Compensation Committee having the right to reduce to less than 100% the percentage of performance units earned.
+If our operating income for the Performance Period equaled or exceeded \$283.0 million, then the performance units were to be fully earned and not subject to a downward adjustment by the Compensation Committee.
+Hub Group's combined operating income for the Performance Period was approximately \$265.0 million.
+In February 2009, our Compensation Committee reviewed Hub Group's combined operating income for the Performance Period and decided to exercise its downward discretion so that no restricted stock was issued under this long-term incentive program.